Welcome to the Flutter layout codelab, where you learn how to build a Flutter UI without downloading and installing Flutter or Dart!

 crossAxisAlignment property has five possible values:

-- Positions children near the top of the cross axis. (
+- Positions children near the start of the cross axis.
+(Top for

-- Positions children near the bottom of the cross axis. (
+- Positions children near the end of the cross axis.
+(Bottom for

-- Positions children at the middle of the cross axis. (
+- Positions children at the middle of the cross axis.
+(Middle for

 - Stretches children across the cross axis.